 This Coronavirus is creating an uncertain situation, one that holds health and social risk, one that stirs up fear and makes us think about where to go from here.
-Covid-19 is turning the world upside down, and our logistics and start-up communities are trying to process it.
-For most of us, work-from-home seemed like an inevitable change, but somehwere off in the future.
+Covid-19 is turning the world upside down, and our logistics and technology communities are trying to process it.
+For most of us, work-from-home seemed like an inevitable change, but somewhere off in the future.
 Yet, as Yuval Noah Harari put it in his Financial Times column: emergencies “fast-forward historical processes.”
 One day everything is normal, and the next you’re working in pajamas and worried about losing your job.

-We are not healthcare experts, scientists (well not the natural sciences), or psychologists and we don’t want to make any assumptions or prognoses, but we do want to share how team Logward is approaching the challenge.
+We are not healthcare experts, scientists (well not the natural sciences), or psychologists - and we don’t want to make any assumptions or prognoses - but we do want to share how team Logward is approaching the challenge.

 Like most companies, we’re concerned first and foremost about the health and safety of our employees and society at large, especially in the more vulnerable countries.

 Yet as we look beyond the viruses’ impacts on our family and team, we certainly have a lot of questions for how it will affect on our potential clients and the broader logistics and supply chain markets.
-How, when and will the economy recover?
+How, when, and will the economy recover?
 Will fundamental factors shift?
 Will the logistics and supply chain industry experience permanent change as a result of the current challenge?

 When it’s all said and done, will companies be more or less motivated to try new digital supply chain products like our own?
 We can make a strong pitch, but there is always an emotional barrier to trying something “new” after (or during) a roller-coaster ride!
 Long story short, the future feels more uncertain than before.

 We firmly believe that both society and the economy will recover and that we’ll return to some kind of normal.
 But we recognize that it won’t be the same “normal.”
-However we do hope that the “new normal” includes companies like our staying prepared for such crises.
+However we do hope that the “new normal” includes companies like ours staying prepared for such crises.

 We have contingency plans and SOPs in place, but it is exactly in these kind of moments that we want to do more than survive.
 We want to be a valuable first-mate to our customers as they navigate rough waters.
 How?
-By providing our customers valuable insight into their supply chain, from basic tracking and tracing to predictive analytics and real-time problem solving.
+By providing our customers with valuable insights into their supply chain, from basic tracking and tracing to predictive analytics and real-time problem solving.
 But in order to do so, we need to be present!
 Online, locked-in, and ready to help!

 That’s why we place such a strong emphasis on service, right from the start.
 Because in the end, it’s knowledgeable and personal support that makes the difference in times of uncertainty.
-Talking person to person, working through risks and opportunities and finding a way.
+Talking person to person, working through risks and opportunities, and finding a way.
 Together.

 Speaking of togetherness, this Covid-19 crisis is about much more than up-time and economic impact.
 Work-from-home is a huge shift, not just physically, but also emotionally and psychologically.